Deployment topologies

 Microcks at scale

-Do you have to choose between one and the other topologies?
+Do you have to choose between one and the other topology?
 Yes, you definitely have to define priorities to ensure a smooth and incremental adoption.
 But, ultimately, all of those topologies can play nicely together to handle different situations and stages of your Software Development Life-Cycle.

 We see users with great maturity confirming How Microcks fit and unify Inner and Outer Loops for cloud-native development.
-They deploy it using many topologies in order to have the same tool using the same sources-of-truth throughout the whole lifecyle.
+They deploy it using many topologies in order to have the same tool using the same sources-of-truth throughout the whole lifecycle.
 That’s what we call: Microcks at scale! 🚀

 The schema below represents our vision on how those deployment topologies can be combined to serve the different personas.